alexmoser/FaceRecognition/README.md

          to be placed in "data/haarcascades/"

-      5. The descriptors of the images of the database lfw_funneled: this file can be created by running the method "CreateFeaturesFile", but due to timing reason we decided to make it available at the following link: https://drive.google.com/open?id=0B3GDol5zeu2Zbkg0aWRWRVdWSUk, to be placed in "data/seqFeaturesFile.dat"
+      5. The descriptors of the images of the database lfw_funneled: this file can be created by running the method "CreateFeaturesFile", but due to timing reason we decided to make it available at the following link: https://drive.google.com/open?id=0B3GDol5zeu2Zbkg0aWRWRVdWSUk, to be saved as "data/seqFeaturesFile.dat"

   - <i>lib</i>: contains the needed libraries.
 Such libraries are: javacpp, javacv, opencv